mwiraszka/LondonChessClub/README.md

 <summary>v5.7.0 - August TBD, 2025</summary>

 - 🚀 Integrate Data Toolbar with the News page for quicker navigation through articles, and the ability to search by article author, title or any text within its body
-- 🚀 Minor improvement to pagination summary text at the bottom of the Data Toolbar component
+- 🚀 Improve pagination summary text at bottom of the Data Toolbar component and include an 'ALL' page size option to view all items on a single page

 </details>